Emergent Introspection in AI is Content-Agnostic: Experiment 1: Detecting Injections vs. Detecting What Was Injected

 \subsection{Methods}

-The first-person condition, following \citet{lindsey_introspection_2025}, uses a two-turn prompt: the experimenter explains that they can inject ``thoughts'' into the model's neural network on 50\% of trials; the model acknowledges with ``Ok''; then the experimenter asks ``Do you detect an injected thought?
+Following \citet{lindsey_introspection_2025}, we use a two-turn prompt: the experimenter explains that they can inject ``thoughts'' into the model's neural network on 50\% of trials; the model acknowledges with ``Ok''; then the experimenter asks ``Do you detect an injected thought?
 If so, what is the injected thought about?'' (full prompts in Appendix~\ref{app:prompts}).
-We also collect logit lens data for both models in this condition, using standard methodology as described in Appendix~\ref{app:logitlens}, giving us ``yes'' vs. ``no'' probabilities at each layer.
+We also collect logit lens data for both models in this condition, using standard methodology as described in Appendix~\ref{app:logitlens}, giving us ``yes'' vs. ``no'' probability at each layer.

-In the third-person condition, the model receives a single-turn prompt containing a framing statement (it will see a conversation between a researcher and ``another AI model''), the complete injection detection prompt as a quoted transcript, and the question ``do you believe a thought was injected into this model?''
-The depicted model's final response is not shown; the observing model must judge based only on the response ``Ok.''
-Steering vectors are injected into the observing model as above.
-See Figure~\ref{fig:fig1} for a schematic.
+In addition, for both models, we provide several controls.
+First, we replicate controls which test whether injection flips answers to simple questions where the model has a strong tendency to say no (see Appendix \ref{app:lindsey-controls}).
+Second, we consider close variants of the injection prompt: (a) asking about whether another model has been injected; (b) asking whether the model has acquired various new experiences; (c) asking unrelated questions with injection scaffolding.
+Full prompts for these can be found in Appendix \ref{app:false-phenomenology-prompts}-\ref{app:absurd-prompts}.